Allergy-Proof Your Environment

 - Install dehumidifiers in basements and other areas of the house where molds tend to collect.
 Clean these devices every week.

 - Simple mold testing kits are available in big box stores and hardware stores.
 They are easy to use and will at least tell you if you have a lot of mold as opposed to a minimal amount.
-If it is a lot, you can pay more attention to getting rid of mold, especially in the rooms you spend the most time in, for example, the bedroom.
+If it is a lot, you can pay more attention to getting rid of mold, especially in the rooms you spend the most time in, such as the bedroom.

 - Air out damp clothes and shoes (in the house) before storing.